-- 3.4.1.2 The following forms of behaviour are breaches of the 'Hands off' rule: - Fighting punching, slapping, kicking and wrestling. - Pushing, shouldering, shoving and grabbing other students by their clothing or bag. - Rumbling (either aggressively or in play). - Tripping - Throwing or flicking objects in the yard or class. - Intimate kissing, hugging and holding hands - Any other physical action that compromises the safety of others. - Interfering with the property of others (including school bags and books) without the consent of the owner. - 3.4.1.3 Those who are found to be engaging in physical conflict such as fighting may be suspended from school until the matter can be investigated. - 3.4.1.4 The 'Hands off' rule applies to Oakhill Students whilst they are wearing the College uniform and/or are engaged in a school-related activity.
+The following forms of behaviour are breaches of the 'Hands off' rule:

+- Fighting punching, slapping, kicking and wrestling. - Pushing, shouldering, shoving and grabbing other students by their clothing or bag. - Rumbling (either aggressively or in play). - Tripping - Throwing or flicking objects in the yard or class. - Intimate kissing, hugging and holding hands - Any other physical action that compromises the safety of others. - Interfering with the property of others (including school bags and books) without the consent of the owner.

+Those who are found to be engaging in physical conflict such as fighting may be suspended from school until the matter can be investigated.

+The 'Hands off' rule applies to Oakhill Students whilst they are wearing the College uniform and/or are engaged in a school-related activity.
 Appropriate physical greetings by handshakes are not included in this rule.
 Teachers have the right to determine what appropriate behaviour is in this regard.
-Breaches of the 'Hands off' rule will be reported to the relevant Dean and an afternoon detention may result. - 3.4.1.5 Those students who promote and encourage physical conflict are also in breach of College rules.
+Breaches of the 'Hands off' rule will be reported to the relevant Dean and an afternoon detention may result.

+Those students who promote and encourage physical conflict are also in breach of College rules.
 As individuals, we are all responsible for our actions.
 Students are encouraged to make positive choices which remove tensions rather than inflame sensitive situations.
-Such positive choices are indicative of a student's commitment to the College vision and Lasallian principles. - 3.4.2 Communicating with Others - 3.4.2.1 It is expected that students will converse with peers, teachers and other adults respectfully at all times.
+Such positive choices are indicative of a student's commitment to the College vision and Lasallian principles.

+3.4.2 Communicating with others

+It is expected that students will converse with peers, teachers and other adults respectfully at all times.
 Respect for others is the basis for good manners.
 Students should always remember their manners when seeking assistance in places such as the classroom, the Student Services office, the library or the canteen.
-It is disrespectful and inappropriate to address adults in an aggressive or impolite manner. - 3.4.2.1 Students are also encouraged to model good manners when engaging with each other.
+It is disrespectful and inappropriate to address adults in an aggressive or impolite manner.

+Students are also encouraged to model good manners when engaging with each other.
 We can earn the respect of friends and peers by the way we speak to and about them.
 Likewise, we can easily insult a person by the manner in which we speak to them.
 Repeated and deliberate use of language to tease another student is a form of verbal bullying.
-Use of offensive language will not be tolerated. - 3.4.3 Use of Information Communication Technology - 3.4.3.1 The College is committed to the proper and responsible use of ICT to enhance learning and communication.
+Use of offensive language will not be tolerated.

+3.4.3 Use of Information Communication Technology

+The College is committed to the proper and responsible use of ICT to enhance learning and communication.
 Students are expected to use all forms of ICT in accordance with the supporting documents listed above.
-Students should be aware that there is no such thing as a private conversation on a website or on the school's intranet.
-The College has systems in place to monitor student use of the internet and intranet. - 3.4.3.2 Students are not permitted to post videos and images portraying Oakhill College school life and school functions on websites such as YouTube, Facebook, Instagram or Snapchat.
+Students should be aware that there is no such thing as a private conversation on a websites or on the school's intranet.
+The College has systems in place to monitor student use of the internet and intranet.

+Students are not permitted to post videos and images portraying Oakhill College school life and school functions on websites such as YouTube, Facebook, Instagram or Snapchat.
 This is regardless of whether or not the material might be deemed offensive.
 Inappropriate images have the potential to harm the good reputation of individuals and the College.
-Official school-endorsed videos and images will be posted on the Oakhill College webpage, Facebook or intranet. - 3.4.3.3 Any student recording video material or recording images at a school-related activity should have formal permission from a supervising member of staff. - 3.4.3.4 Students in breach of these rules may face suspension from school.
+Official school-endorsed videos and images will be posted on the Oakhill College webpage or intranet.

+Any student recording video material or recording images at a school-related activity should have formal permission from a supervising member of staff.

+Students in breach of these rules may face suspension from school